Prompt Engineering at Runtime

 - Set the On click action to Create object of the

-Now a user can create a new product in the UI, but the process was not yet enhanced with any AI.
+Now a user can create a new product in the UI, but the process is not yet enhanced with any AI.

-You first need to configure some additional settings for the agent before it can be used in your app.
+You need to configure some additional settings for the agent before it can be used in your application logic.

 -